nicksherron/bashhub-server/README.md

 - Written in Go so it's fast and is actively maintained

 ## Why?
-I love the idea behing bashhub.
+I love the idea behind bashhub.
 Having my shell history centralized and queryable from various systems whether it be  my home computer or from an ssh session on a server is great.
 BUT not if that means sending my shell history to a  third-party, regardless of their intentions or trustworthiness, so bashhub-server was created.